Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/use-counters.rst

 The UseCounters registry
 ------------------------
-Use counters for WebIDL methods/attributes and CSS properties are registered in the `UseCounters.conf <https://dxr.mozilla.org/mozilla-central/source/dom/base/UseCounters.conf>`_ file.
+Use counters for WebIDL methods/attributes are registered in the `UseCounters.conf <https://dxr.mozilla.org/mozilla-central/source/dom/base/UseCounters.conf>`_ file.
 The format of this file is very strict.
 Each line can be:

 1. a blank line
 2. a comment, which is a line that begins with ``//``